AdoptOpenJDK/adoptopenjdk-getting-started-kit/binaries/build_your_own_openjdk.md

 # Build your own OpenJDK

 The below links cover build OpenJDK natively or in the cloud enviromnment for Linux/Unix environments.
+You can also follow these instructions to build it on the cloud environment as longs as your provision a Linux/Unix environment.

 * [Build OpenJDK 8](build_openjdk_8.md)
 * [Build OpenJDK 9](build_openjdk_9.md)